Courage-1984/Windows-Ricing-Privacy-Customization-Optimization/README.md

 [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher) - This project aims to enhance the working environment on Windows

 [QTTabBar](http://qttabbar.wikidot.com/) - Adds a lot more functionality to Explorer, including tabs, hotkeys and alternative navigation panes.
+RATHER USE THE NEXT ONE:

+[QtTabBar](https://www.yuque.com/indiff/qttabbar) - QTTabBar is a small tool that allows you to use tab multi label function in Windows Explorer.
+[Githhub](https://github.com/indiff/qttabbar)

 [OldNewExplorer](https://msfn.org/board/topic/170375-oldnewexplorer-119/) - OldNewExplorer is the Windows 10 (and Windows 8.1, and 8) shell extension / tweaker which can undo "improvements" to file browsing made in newer Windows version.
 Everything is optional for your liking.